buntine/barcoders/README.md

 ## Installation

 Coming soon...
+I will hopefully push to Crates.io on Sunday, 22nd of November.

-## Currently Supported
+## Current Support

 The ultimate goal of Barcoders is to provide encoding support for all major (and many not-so-major) symbologies.